Skip to main content

 What are the Remuneration Codes?

-The Financial Services Authority (FSA) issued the first Remuneration Code in August 2009 as part of its regulatory response to the banking crisis.
+The Financial Services Authority (as it then was, now the FCA) issued the first Remuneration Code in August 2009 as part of its regulatory response to the banking crisis.
 It applied with effect from 1 January 2010 to the UK’s largest banks, building societies and broker dealers (approximately 26 firms in total), and required those firms to ensure that their remuneration policies, practices and procedures were consistent with, and promoted, effective risk management.

 With effect from 1 January 2011, this Code was substantially revised and the number of firms within its scope significantly extended, to take account of the requirements of CRD III.
 It was revised again with effect from 1 January 2014 in the light of CRD IV.
 Several other remuneration codes were also issued, detailing the remuneration requirements for firms in different financial services sectors.

-As already mentioned, this Inbrief focuses on the PRA’s Remuneration Code, which regulates the position of firms covered by the Capital Requirements Regulation (CRR) from a prudential perspective, and the FCA’s Remuneration Code which regulates the position of CRR firms from a conduct perspective.
-Both the Codes were amended to take account of CRD V.
+This Inbrief focuses on the PRA’s Remuneration Code, which regulates the position of firms covered by the Capital Requirements Regulation (CRR) from a prudential perspective, and the FCA’s Remuneration Code which regulates the position of CRR firms from a conduct perspective.
+Both the Codes were amended to take account of CRD V. However, in light of Brexit, in 2023 the UK Regulators amended the Codes again to remove the bonus cap and introduce more flexibility for small CRR firms and small third country CRR firms.

 Which firms are caught by the Codes?